inzqne/fuzzy-router/README.md

 Yes! store the canonical template (e.g. `/blog/:slug`).
 The fuzzy match happens at the string level, independent of the router you ultimately use.

 **Is it compatible with both Next.js App Router and Pages Router?**
 Yes!
-Anywhere you can read a pathname — middleware, route handlers, API routes, custom servers, server components — you can call `fuzzyRedirect` or re-use a pre-built router to reroute before the response is chosen.
+Anywhere you can read a pathname (middleware, route handlers, API routes, custom servers, server components, etc), you can call `fuzzyRedirect` or re-use a pre-built router to reroute before the response is chosen.

 **Can I handle localization?**
 Sure.
 Build separate route lists per locale or namespace your paths.